peter88213/nv_it/docs/plotline_view.md

 ## Section assignments

-The number of sections that belong to the selected plot line is shown below the \"Nome abbreviato\" entry.
+The number of sections that belong to the selected plot line is shown below the "Nome abbreviato" entry.
 The assignments can be made in the section properties view.
 You can unlink all sections from the selected plot line at once by clicking on the **Rimuovi l'assegnazione della sezione** button.